jdelafon/rnacounter/README.rst

     sudo pip install rnacounter

-The code is fully compatible with Python 2.7 and Python 3.
-Use "easy_install3", "pip3" respectively to install the python3 version
-and run it in command-line with "rnacounter3" instead.

 It installs as a standard Python library but includes the executable and puts it somewhere in your $PATH.
 Dependencies should be added automatically.